Music

 Up Close & Musical®

 Up Close and Musical brings the power and beauty of classical music into the classrooms of elementary schools throughout Dane County.
-The curriculum is guided by the Comprehensive Musicianship through Performance model and academic standards for music, bringing the Hunt Quartet into six schools four times each year.
+The curriculum is guided by the Comprehensive Musicianship through Performance model and academic standards for music, bringing the Hunt Quartet into elementary schools four times each year.
 School visits take place in October, November, March, & April.
 Individual quartet members visit separate classrooms to conduct exciting and interactive lessons that send students on a hunt for the concepts of melody, rhythm, expression, and form.
+These school visits are free thanks to generous donor support.

-At the end of the school year all of the participating schools are invited to attend Symphony Soup, which brings young people from across south-central Wisconsin into Overture Center for the Arts to experience classical music the way it was meant to be heard – live!
+At the end of the school year all of the participating schools attend Symphony Soup, which brings young people from across south-central Wisconsin into Overture Center for the Arts to experience classical music live in a concert hall!
 At this culminating concert, the Hunt Quartet is featured among a full symphony orchestra.

 Would your school like to participate?